rimusz-lab/xhyve-ubuntu/README.md

 When you get to "Installation complete", select "Go Back".
 Then, "Execute a shell".

 Find your current IP address.
-Remember, you're in bridged mode.

 ```
 /sbin/ip addr show enp0s2